Amid the increasing competition, every brand today looks for fresh and exciting marketing strategies that make its offering stand out.

 Therefore, they collaborated on a matching element of their products that would strategically market them as better value.

 National To Local Co-Branding

 National to local co-branding is when national brands collaborate with local brands.
-The focus here is for the national brand to reach a local audience and the local brand can reach a national audience.
-Since both those customer bases are extreme, the only way to reach them together is national to local co-branding.
+The focus here is for the national brand to reach a local audience, and the local brand can reach a national audience.
+Since both those customer bases are extreme, the only way to reach them together is through national to local co-branding.